-Pursuant to the Company's securities purchase agreement with the purchasers in its June 2006 private placement (the "June 2006 Private Placement") of units consisting of shares of Common Stock and Warrants to purchase shares of Common Stock pursuant to which it raised aggregate funds of \$2,079,000, the Company agreed to (i) prior to the initial closing of the 2006 Private Placement, increase the size of its Board from three to four persons and appoint Dr. Robin Smith to fill such vacancy and to include Dr. Smith on the slate of Directors presented to shareholders for election at each annual meeting of stockholders of the Company; (ii) following the final closing in the June 2006 Private Placement, permit DC Associates LLC or its related entities ("DC"), who acted as lead investor in the June 2006 Private Placement, to designate one Board member reasonably acceptable to the Company, increase the size of the Board by one additional member and appoint such designee to fill such vacancy and to serve in such capacity until the Company's next annual meeting of stockholders and otherwise pursuant to the Company's By-laws.
+Pursuant to the Company's securities purchase agreement with the purchasers in its June 2006 private placement (the "June 2006 private placement") of units consisting of shares of Common Stock and Warrants to purchase shares of Common Stock pursuant to which it raised aggregate funds of \$2,079,000, the Company agreed to (i) prior to the initial closing of the June 2006 private placement, increase the size of its Board from three to four persons and appoint Dr. Robin Smith to fill such vacancy and to include Dr. Smith on the slate of Directors presented to shareholders for election at each annual meeting of stockholders of the Company; (ii) following the final closing in the June 2006 private placement, permit DCI Master LDC (who acted as lead investor in the June 2006 private placement) or its related entities, to designate one Board member reasonably acceptable to the Company, increase the size of the Board by one additional member and appoint such designee to fill such vacancy and to serve in such capacity until the Company's next annual meeting of stockholders and otherwise pursuant to the Company's By-laws.
 Should such designee constitute an independent director, such designee is entitled to serve on the Company's Compensation Committee of the Board, should the Company have one.
 Thereafter, such designee shall be included on the slate of Directors presented to shareholders for election at each annual meeting of stockholders of the Company.
 Mr. Berman was appointed to the Board of Directors in November 2006 and serves as such designee.
-The Company further agreed in its June 2006 Private Placement, that following the closing, the Company will endeavor to add additional members to its Board of Directors such that a majority of the Board is composed of Independent Directors.
+The Company further agreed in its June 2006 private placement, that following the closing, the Company will endeavor to add additional members to its Board of Directors such that a majority of the Board is composed of Independent Directors.
 Steven S. Myers, an independent director, was appointed to the Board in November 2006.